CommunistMountain/BalanceModFork/README.md

 		<li>Stealth C: Human Rock Slug -> SHR</li>
 		<li>Crystal A: Human Human Crystal Crystal -> CHCH</li>
 	</ol>
+	<li>(Not a feature of the mod, but HS itself: HS adds a magnifying glass at the bottom right of the screen during a run, which can be clicked to show you more info such as weapon cooldowns and beacon connections.)</li>
+	<li>checkCargo: Include cargo weapons/drones for event checks.</li>
+	<li>preIgniteChargers: Charge weapons can enter a fight fully charged if you have a Pre-Igniter.</li>
 </ol>

 ## Bugfixes (non-gameplay)
 <ol>
 	<li>Anti-Ship Beam Drone II, Small Bomb, Hull Beam, Stun Bomb, Ion Charger, Beam Projectiles, Explosions: Fixed animations.</li>
+	<li>Ion Intruder Drone: Fixed bad pixels.
+Credit to Masala.</li>
+	<li>Ship Upgrade Menu: Fixed misaligned Accept button base.</li>
 	<li>Shifted misaligned crew sprites:</li>
 	<ol>
 		<li>Crystal: 1 left</li>